Forkast-Labs/forkast-labs-components/README.md

 - _WEB_API_URL_: the URL for the Forkast Labs API service.
 - _API_KEY_: the API key for the Forkast Labs API service.
-- _PRODUCT_ID_: the Product ID for the Forkast Labs API service.
 - _WP_API_URL_: the WordPress API url.
 - _WP_INDEX_TAGS_: Tags map between index and WordPress tag ids.